AlignTrue/aligntrue/.aligntrue/rules/implementation_specs.md

 - Content hash is returned in `ExportResult.contentHash` for programmatic use
 - Fidelity notes are returned in `ExportResult.fidelityNotes` and displayed by CLI
-- Agent files themselves remain clean, user-editable markdown/JSON without AlignTrue metadata
+- Agent files contain only the read-only marker; no hashes or fidelity notes

 See `packages/exporters/src/base/EXPORTER_POLICY.md` for complete policy.